mikeizbicki/ucr-cs100/tutorials/DataStructures/README.md

 ## Purpose

 This is meant to be a simple refresher for the data structures you should have had hammered into you in your CS14 class.
 Since you have just finished a quarter of implementing data structures against your will and hearing more about them is (probably) the last thing you want, I tried to make this extremely simple to work more as a reminder these structures exist (and are easy to implement).
-But it is important to remember they exist.
-Don’t ignore them just because you’re tired of using them.
-Hence this simple refresher of a few data structures you might find useful.
+But it is important to remember they exist (don’t ignore them just because you’re tired of using them).
+You might find this simple refresher of a few data structures useful.

 Many of these data structures exist in the Boost library and I would highly recommend getting used to some of the Boost features.
 Boost has some rather obscure data structures that might be exactly what you need one day.
 The only reason this tutorial does not cater to the Boost library is that only a few of the Boost packages are installed automatically on Linux, and that the lab machines do not contain a majority of the ones you would need to use the Boost versions of these structures.